 Even before the reconstruction era, Rotterdam was known for its groundbreaking architecture.
 The housing projects designed by Michiel Brinkman and J.J.P.
 Oud, the first gallery apartment building in the Netherlands (the Bergpolder flat) by Van Tijen, the Sonneveld House (now a museum home), and the Van Nelle Factory by Brinkman & Van der Vlugt turned Rotterdam into the cradle of Nieuwe Bouwen architecture.
 Since these projects fortunately survived the bombardment unscathed, they can still be viewed today.
 The Van Nelle Factory even made it onto the UNESCO World Heritage List in 2014.

 The city council's courageous decision to depart from tradition entirely in 1940 was radical.
 Rather than reconstructing the old city in its former style, they opted for a spacious city plan and modern architecture.
 Light, air and space: that was the motto.
-Lijnbaan, the first car-free shopping boulevard in the Netherlands, the Cube Houses, Erasmus Bridge and the Kunsthal are examples of architecture that have been crucial in Rotterdam's process of becoming the city it is today.
+The Lijnbaan (the first pedestrianised shopping street in the Netherlands), the Doelen, the Groothandelsgebouw, the Euromast and the Bijenkorf are all icons from that time.
+The Hilton is also an icon from the reconstruction era.
+This building from reconstruction architect Huig Maaskant became a national monument in 2016.